raxigan/pcfy-my-mac/README.md

 ## Window management

-Install [Rectangle](https://rectangleapp.com/), then if you want to operate using <kbd>Win</kbd> and arrows you may want to set it up the following way:
+Install [Rectangle](https://rectangleapp.com/), then if you want to have basic window snapping functionality (like in Windows via <kbd>Win</kbd>), you may set it up the following way:

 <img src="./resources/rectangle_settings.png"/>

-> Before setting up Rectangle shortcuts select _Default_ profile in Karabiner-Elements, then set up the shortcuts
+> Before configuring Rectangle shortcuts select _Default_ profile in Karabiner-Elements (or just quit the app), then set up the shortcuts
-> and back to your custom profile again.
+> and back to your custom profile again (or start the app).

 ## Credits
 - [@rux616](https://github.com/rux616) for [karabiner-windows-mode](https://github.com/rux616/karabiner-windows-mode)